ybthummar/CSE_MINIPROJECT_23AIML051_071_075/README.md

 5. *User-Friendly Interface:* The system provides a simple menu-driven interface for users to interact with.

 *File Structure:*
-- *main.cpp:* Contains the main function to start the booking system.
+- *cpp:* Contains the main function to start the booking system.
 - *MovieTicketBooking.cpp/h:* Implements the MovieTicketBooking class, which handles all functionalities of the ticket booking system.
 - *README.md:* Documentation file providing an overview of the project and instructions for usage.